francescofraternali/ACES/README.md

 ![WSN](img/Figure_1.PNG)

 In this example, we use ACES with Pible, our custom battery-free mote for perpetual indoor BLE applications.
 Pible uses a solar panel to gather energy from the environment and a supercapacitor to store it.
 It can be used for general indoor building applications as it embeds a variety of sensors: light, temperature, humidity, PIR, reed switch, pressure, accelerometer, gyroscope, and microphone.
+Pible has a 1F supercapacitor with 5.5V nominal voltage.
+We consider Pible to stop operations while achieving a voltage level <= 3V as its sensors cannot work correctly under such condition.

-We run ACES in our local server, but it can run in a base station (i.e. Raspberry PI) or in the cloud.
+We run ACES in our local server, but it can run in a base station (i.e. Raspberry PI) or the cloud.

+ACES uses a "day-by-day" learning approach: it uses the last day of data collected to train a Q-Table, then it tests in the coming day using the generated policy.
+Once the test day is over and new data are collected, the old Q-Table is resumed and a new training is started using all the data collected.
+In this way, the agent updates the policy over time and adapts it throughout days and weeks without any human intervention.

 **How to:**
 Run Main_Sim.py to start ACES.
 The system will initially look for an existing Q-Table inside the folder Q_tables.
 If not found, it will calculate a new Q_Table from scratch.